swordintent/chatgpt-web-api/README.md

     chatgptClient.init(address, chatGptConfig);
 ```

-* Advanced: you also can set `session_token` or `Authorization`, when you init, but it's not recommend.
+* Advanced: you also can set `session_token` or `Authorization` when you init, for OpenAI update auth reasons, it's not recommend.

 2. then you can invoke chat `chatgptClient.chat(request)` method to chat.